Email Support Service firstname.lastname@example.org

 We will respond to emails: Monday – Thursday between 6.00pm and 8.30pm.
 Friday between 11.00am and 2.00pm.

-You can use the Email Support Service to access practical and emotional support and specialist information.
+You can use the Email Support Service to access emotional support and specialist information.
 Emails are responded to by trained and experienced women.

 We can provide help accessing information regarding the Police, court and medical procedures and in accessing support regarding the Criminal Injuries Compensation Board.

 We offer a confidential service.
 We use a specialist system that anonymises your email address.
 This means you have control over if and when you tell us who you are.

 We can provide support and information to supporters such as partners, relatives, friends, carers and other workers.

 If you have used the Telephone Helpline or the Email Support Service we would welcome your feedback, you can give us your opinions by clicking on the link below, the survey is anonymous.

 The survey will ask questions about the service you received and how we can improve it.
 It will also ask about the difference the service has made to you.
 You do not have to answer all of the questions in this survey, you are welcome to skip questions or whole pages if you want to.

 We will use the information to improve our services and evidence the difference our services make to women and girls.
 One of the main places we will use the information is when we apply for funding for our services.
 This means that we may quote some of what you write in the survey.
 We will always do this in a way that makes sure no one can identify you.